-Overall, Tonnes of CO2 have reduced compared to 2022, driven by reductions in Scope 2 emissions following the closure of the Streatham office and tactical activities to reduce energy consumption in the London Bridge Hub.
-This has been partially offset by higher emissions from increased business travel resulting from an increased number of overseas events in 2023 and travel activities generally shifting back to pre-Covid-19 levels.
-Tonnes of CO2e per £m of revenue and per employee have declined due to overall reduction in emissions and an increase in both revenue and employees during the year.
+Overall, CO2 emissions have reduced compared to 2023, driven by reductions in Scope 2 emissions following the closure of the Streatham office and tactical activities to reduce energy consumption in the London Bridge Hub.
+This has been partially offset by higher emissions from increased business travel resulting from an increased number of overseas events in 2024 and travel activities generally shifting back to pre-Covid-19 levels.
+Increased staff commuting likely also added to this following the implementation of a two-days a week minimum attendance to the HUB.